OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

 forge script <path to the script you created above> --ffi --rpc-url <RPC URL for the network you want to use>
 ```

-The script calls `Defender.deployContract(contractName)` to deploy the specified contract to the connected network using Defender.
+The script calls `Defender.deployContract(contractName, constructorData)` to deploy the specified contract to the connected network using Defender.
 The function waits for deployment to complete, which may take a few minutes, then returns with the deployed address.
 While the function is waiting, you can monitor your deployment status in OpenZeppelin Defender's [Deploy module](https://defender.openzeppelin.com/v2/#/deploy).